 The plaintiff wife (“wife”) was driving the plaintiff husband (“husband”) home after his first chemotherapy treatment when they were struck by another vehicle.
 The defendant admitted that he was reaching in the back seat and lost control of his vehicle.

-The crash occurred directly in front of a fire department, so EMTs were on scene immediately.
+The crash occurred directly in front of a fire department, so EMTs were on the scene immediately.
 The plaintiffs needed help exiting their vehicles.
 The wife’s right arm was deformed and painful and the husband was having difficulty breathing.
 They were both taken to Lahey Clinic.

 Once at Lahey, both were examined by emergency room personnel.
 The wife’s arm was splinted and an orthopedic surgeon was contacted.
 The surgeon indicated that due to the extent of the arm fractures, surgery was needed immediately.
 The fractures were surgically repaired with open reduction and internal fixation, including a plate and screws.
 The wife was kept inpatient at the hospital for __ days and then transferred to a rehabilitation facility for physical and occupational therapy.